tokoba/gemini-mcp-tool-nano/README.md

 > 📚 **[View Full Documentation](https://jamubc.github.io/gemini-mcp-tool/)** - Professional docs with search, guides, and examples

-This is a simple Model Context Protocol (MCP) server that allows AI assistants to interact with the [Google Gemini CLI](https://github.com/google-gemini/gemini-cli).
+This is a simple Model Context Protocol (MCP) server that allows AI assistants to interact with the [Gemini CLI](https://github.com/google-gemini/gemini-cli).
 It enables the AI to leverage the power of Gemini's massive token window for large analysis, especially with large files and codebases using the `@` syntax for direction.

 # TLDR: